 In this blog we explain why you should build video banner ads.
 Why they add another dimension to digital marketing campaigns.
-And, why creating remarkable video banners isn’t as difficult as you first think.
+And, why creating remarkable video banners – as well as ads cross channels – isn’t as difficult as you first think.

 Why use video banner ads?

 Without a doubt, video banner ads are a great asset for digital marketers wanting to create engaging campaigns.
 A video ad offers dynamism, and can grab your audiences’ attention more than static images ever can.
-Moreover you can even experiment with the narrative within the ads and even target specific viewers thanks to growing programmatic usage.
+Moreover you can even experiment with the narrative within the ads and even target specific viewers thanks to dynamic creative and programmatic technologies.

 Video banners can help brands to bridge the gap, with all the added benefits of responsive HTML5 display advertising.